Version 1.9 ©Alex Fung, August 2020.

 Back in the Cathedral.
 Now only two groups of AIs are in your way: those inside the Cathedral, and those in the Cloister.
 Granted some are in the Garden, but they pose no threat to you.
 Review your ammunition and use them wisely on these two groups, since there are no more enemies to handle.

-Everybody has taken up Full Patrol by now, so the more AIs remains, the more trouble you have.
-Wait till you can sneak up the Stairwell to 3/F NW Room, or you can get there via the East Beam by taking the elevator next to the Foyer.
-Use the Armory Key to open the metal door and get inside.
-Collect the Explosives and read the Hammer Scroll.
-They are even nice enough to leave two Fire Arrows for you, in case you have used all of yours.
-Save game.
+Everybody in the Cathedral has taken up Full Patrol by now, so the more AIs remains, the more trouble you have.
+Wait till you can sneak up the Stairwell to 3/F NW Room.
+Or you can get there via the three beams by taking the elevator in 1/F SE Hallway.
+Or you can climb up the West Beam directly from the nave using a Rope Arrow.

-Leaving one Fire Arrow for igniting the Explosives, you have one more Fire Arrow as weapon now.
-Listen carefully, Zombies now can follow you up to the 3/F NW Room.
-When it is quiet, get outside to the West Beam, and wait for a good opportunity (when the Apparition is away in the South) to drop down to the West Ledge and jump from 2/F NW Room down to the bench on 1/F NW Room.
-Since the Zombies are slow, the most important thing is to wait till the Apparition to get out of your way.
-Leave the Cathedral for the final time.
-In the Cloister Central Area, pass the South metal gate to sneak to the Cloister Gate via the narrow gap.
+Drop down the broken stairs to return to the Cloister Central Area.
+Move pass the South metal gate to sneak to the Cloister Gate via the narrow gap.
 Throw the Explosives near the gate, walk to a far corner (remember to hide in shadows because Zombies are still wandering around!) and shoot a Fire Arrow at it.
-Run past the broken gate and you have a few seconds to see the tiny piece of land outside.
+Run past the broken gate and you have a few seconds to explore the tiny piece of land outside.

 Now that you are safe, relax a bit before you proceed to the next mission.
 Come to think about it: what happened in the Old Quarter?
 The big events are clear: